‘Dance Moms’ News: Cast Members Quit In Support Of Abby Lee Miller

 A post shared by Elliana Walmsley (@ellianawalmsley_) on

-Maesi Caes, who, like Rumfallo, Walmsley and Ketchman, stayed with ALDC LA while the original Dance Moms dancers reunited with Chloe Lukasiak to form a so-called new dream team, has not said anything about her plans on the show.
+Maesi Caes, who, like Rumfallo, Walmsley, and Ketchman, stayed with ALDC LA while the original Dance Moms dancers reunited with Chloe Lukasiak to form a so-called new dream team, has not said anything about her plans on the show.

 It will be interesting to see how the series fares on air without Abby Lee Miller and several key cast members.
 Many fans believe that Dance Moms will not be Dance Moms without the ALDC founder.
 There are fears that their exit might hurt the viewership and ratings of the show.